 Drizzle olive oil over your favorite veggies, poultry, meat, or seafood.
 Liberally apply rub and cook on grill, stovetop or in oven.

 David Chodosh put $50k of its own money developing his idea into a product.

 He produced a plastic cup that could be screwed onto the top of any 20 oz bottle of soda.
-Once attached to the bottle, the consumer need only to put a few scoops of their favorite ice cream and then lightly squeeze the soda bottle to create the perfect ice cream treat.
+After the consumer attaches it to the bottle, create the perfect ice cream treat by adding a few scoops of their favorite ice cream and then lightly squeeze the soda bottle.

 More from Shark Tank